ktouloumis/NLP/README.md

 # NLP
-Code for the project of IR 2018
+Code for the project of the course Information Retrieval 2018, on natural language processing.
+Sentiment analysis on movie reviews.